sojomo/cv/index.md

 ### Memberships

- - Board member of the European Society for Cataract and Refractive Surgery (ESCRS)
+ - Elected Council Member of the European Society for Cataract and Refractive Surgery (ESCRS)
+ - Chair of the Cornea Committee (ESCRS)
- - Board member of the Belgian Society of Cataract and Refractive Surgeons (BSCRS)
+ - Vice President of the Belgian Society of Cataract and Refractive Surgeons (BSCRS)
+ - Vice Chair of the Exam Committee of the European Board of Ophthalmology (EBO)
  - Vice Chair and Co-opted Expert of the VV working group of the European Board of Ophthalmology (EBO)
  - Committee member of the examinations committee of the Joint ESCRS/EBO subspecialist examination
  - Committee member of the Education Committee (ESCRS)
- - Committee member of the Cornea Committee (ESCRS)
  - Committee member of the Digital Health Committee (ESCRS)
  - Member of the Cornea Society
  - Member of the American European Congress of Ophthalmic Surgery (AECOS)